mattischrome/console-blog/content/posts/album-digest-january-2017/index.md

 At some points, I thought that it might be too aching, too self-aware, too self-contained.
 There’s certainly a lot of repetition in the track list, even if the songs themselves manage to cast light on similar things from different angles.
 Essentially “Say Something Loving”, “Performance” and “Brave For You” are all about the same thing: taking the strain in a relationship that’s in difficulty.
 They deserve some slack because that’s  pretty universal subject matter for pop songs and it’s certainly interesting to listen to how the production tricks combine to create very different-sounding songs from essentially the same lyrical ideas.

 At the end of the day, I enjoyed this album more than their other two but I still get the feeling while listening to it that it’s all too arch.
 I still can’t quite care about their songs enough to rave about them (except for “Say Something Loving”, which is great).
 However, I like the fact that the workings are shown and that, once again, The xx promise great things for the future.

-***

-[^1]:	Personally, I like to forget that oddities like Orchestral Tubular Bells, The Millennium Bell, and Tubular Bells 2003 ever existed.

-[^2]:	However, “vocal samples” are used.
-If you listen carefully, this even includes the “Happy?!” sample from Amorok.
-There is no explanation of which gadgets or software helped make this possible.

-[^3]:	The album that I *should* have written about for Understated Classics!

-[^4]:	There’s an eponymous EP on Spotify from 2016 that I’ll try to cover in a future digest.